Vampire Rules (Part I)The Dark Herald

 I want to see what restrictions a professional game designer, a man who creates balanced rules for a living does with a set of rules he’ll have to come up with for Vampires.

-The only hard fast rules for dealing with vampires historically is that there were no rules.
+The only hard and fast rules for dealing with vampires historically is that there were no rules.
 None that were in stone anyway.
 The prescribed method of dealing with them appears to have varied widely from village to village.
 Hardly surprising, these were peasant myths meant to explain any particular bit of bad luck a backcountry community was having.

 The Church doesn’t seem to have been too interested in the matter.
-Demons they cared about, peasant monsters seem to have been viewed as largely superstition until a Benedictine monk named Antoine Augustin Calmet compiled his “Dissertations Upon the Apparitions of Angels, Daemons, and Ghosts, and Concerning the Vampires of Hungary, Bohemia, Moravia, and Silesia” in 1746.
+Demons, they cared about, peasant monsters seem to have been viewed as largely superstition until a Benedictine monk named Antoine Augustin Calmet compiled his “Dissertations Upon the Apparitions of Angels, Daemons, and Ghosts, and Concerning the Vampires of Hungary, Bohemia, Moravia, and Silesia” in 1746.

 I’m not saying you can’t find Vampire stories before then, obviously, you can but Calmet’s work was a genuinely scholarly dissertation by a reputable academic that was meant to record these tales as a stringent relation of facts rather than as a campfire tale meant to entertain.

-Brother Calmet related and recorded accounts from the peasantry of the dead who, “come back to earth, talk, walk, infest villages, ill use both men and beasts, suck the blood of their near relations, destroy their health, and finally cause their death.”
+Brother Calmet related and recorded accounts from the peasantry about tales of the dead who, “come back to earth, talk, walk, infest villages, ill use both men and beasts, suck the blood of their near relations, destroy their health, and finally cause their death.”
 These walking dead, he wrote, “are called by the name of vampires.”

 “One of the most famous cases in Calmet’s collection came from Austrian army surgeon Johann Flückinger.
 The doctor described the case of Arnold Paole, a soldier and alleged vampire victim from a Serbian village.
 To banish vestiges of the vampire, Paole ate dirt from its grave and smeared himself with its blood.
 He returned to his life as a farmer, but soon after died in a hay wagon accident.